FERI-RIT-NoCom/backend/README.md

 </div>
 Basic API implementation for NoCom project.
 It provides endpoints for the NoCom plugin to communicate with database.
 <br><br>
-This are the main functions:
+This are the main functions:</br>
-- Login
+- Login</br>
-- Registration for new users
+- Registration for new users</br>
-- Adding comments by logged-in users
+- Adding comments by logged-in users</br>
-- Retrieving all liked comments for logged-in user
+- Retrieving all liked comments for logged-in user</br>
-- Retrieving all comments posted by logged-in user
+- Retrieving all comments posted by logged-in user<br>
 <br><br>

 # Contributors